Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

 As a result, a zone may exhibit negative realized P\&L despite a correct directional prediction.
-To disentangle model accuracy from portfolio allocation effects, we therefore report results in two complementary views.
-The {prediction view} evaluates performance based solely on the model’s directional signals, while the {execution view} reflects realized P\&L after optimization and cross-zone balancing, where we can see the results in Figure \ref{fig:pnl_panels}.
+To disentangle model accuracy from portfolio allocation effects, we therefore report the results over the 2022--2025 test period in Figure~\ref{fig:pnl_panels} in two complementary views: the {prediction view} evaluates performance based solely on the model’s directional signals, while the {execution view} reflects realized P\&L after optimization and cross-zone balancing.
+The top panel shows the total cumulative P\&L net of price impact, which reaches approximately \$5.76 million by the end of 2025, with the majority of gains concentrated in the second half of 2025.
+The bottom panels decompose the P\&L by side and attribution view: the DEC execution view (panel a) drives most of the total P\&L, while the INC execution view (panel b) is slightly negative, reflecting the contra-directional positions taken by the optimizer to reduce system-wide impact.
+The prediction views (panels c and d) are both positive, confirming that the model's directional signals are economically meaningful, and that the negative INC execution P\&L is an artifact of portfolio optimization rather than poor predictive performance.